ekral/Utb.PizzaKiosk/README.md

 ### Glossary

-- A **kiosk** is a hardware device with touch display for a new kiosk session for a customer.
+- A **kiosk** is a hardware device with touch display that a customer uses for ordering a pizza.
 - A **kiosk session** is a personalized ordering experience for a customer.
 - An **order fulfillment option** is a way in which the order is delivered and served to the customer.
 - A **pizza** is a dish that is in the pizzeria menu.